Plug'n Script tutorial

 Is there something less complicated?

 Yes.
-You can try some other software mentioned in this KVR post.
-Some tools can help you learn DSP processing by making a synth or plugin from "blocks".
-There is RackAFX by Will Pirkle with can help you learn plugin development.
-And some other tools and frameworks that are either too old, or not too popular, or under development etc. You can spend some time to try them out and see if they can do what you want.
+You can try some of the software mentioned in this KVR post.
+Some tools let you learn DSP by building a synth or plugin from “blocks.”
+For example, RackAFX by Will Pirkle can help you learn plugin development.
+Other tools and frameworks exist, but they may be outdated, less popular, or still in development.
+Spend some time experimenting to see what works for you.

 I just want to make a normal plugin!

-If you want to make a VST (VST3, AU, AAX) audio or MIDI plugin with a good-looking GUI, and you want to start quickly, and you know programming a bit (but C++ stuff seems just too complicated), here comes Plug'n Script by Blue Cat Audio!
+If you want to create a VST (VST3, AU, AAX) audio or MIDI plugin with a good-looking GUI and start quickly, Plug’n Script by Blue Cat Audio is a great option—especially if C++ feels too complicated to start with.